mbagg4152/protein-flavonoid-thesis-project/README.md

 <!--  -->
 ## KNApSAcK   code
 ### How it works
-1. KNApSAcK has a simple partial URL-fetch system for the purpose of being used in programs, ```http://www.knapsackfamily.com/knapsack_core/result.php?sname=organism&word=```.
+KNApSAcK has a simple partial URL-fetch system for the purpose of being used in programs, ```http://www.knapsackfamily.com/knapsack_core/result.php?sname=organism&word=```.
+1. The program starts by getting the list of animal codes (which is already done in ```jsondata.py```, then for each code append it to the end

 <!--  -->
 ---